lemire/FastPFor/README.md

 Apache Lucene version 4.6.x uses a compression format derived from our FastPFOR scheme (see http://lucene.apache.org/core/4_6_1/core/org/apache/lucene/util/PForDeltaDocIdSet.html).

+## Myths

+Myth: SIMD compression requires very large blocks of integers (1024 or more).

+Fact: This is not true.
+Our fastest scheme (SIMDBinaryPacking) works over blocks of 128 integers.

+Myth: SIMD compression means high speed but less compression.

+Fact: This is wrong.
+Some schemes cannot easily be accelerated with SIMD instructions, but many that do compress very well.

 ## Working with sorted lists of integers